Concordium/concordium.github.io/source/mainnet/net/guides/wallet-sdk/wallet-sdk-account-transaction.rst

 Sign an account transaction
 +++++++++++++++++++++++++++

-Having constructed an account transaction the next step is to sign it.
+Having constructed an account transaction, the next step is to sign it.
 It is important that the key used to sign an account transaction matches the sender address provided in the account transaction header.
-We note here that Concordium as a whole supports multi-signature transactions, but for the purpose of this example we will demonstrate how to do it for an account with a single credential that has a single key.
+Note that Concordium as a whole supports multi-signature transactions, but for the purpose of this example it will demonstrate how to do it for an account with a single credential that has a single key.

-Please note that when the transaction has been signed anyone with the signature and the transaction will be able to send it to a Concordium node.
+Note that when the transaction has been signed anyone with the signature and the transaction will be able to send it to a Concordium node.
 Therefore it is very important that a wallet requests user approval before utilizing their signing keys.

 .. tabs::